SuavePlan/iconz/README.md

   sizes: (string | number)[];

   /**
-   * This is the output you wish to store the images
+   * This is the folder you wish to store the images
    * generated from this configuration.
    *
    * If left blank, it will use the default output
    * from the main configuration.
    *
    */
-  output?: string;
+  folder?: string;

   /**
    * These resizing options are ones from the sharp library,